 Section 6.
 Discrimination, Societal Abuses, and Trafficking in Persons

 Rape and Domestic Violence: The law criminalizes rape, which is punishable by death under the penal code.
+In March a Ras al-Khaimah court sentenced an Asian man to death after convicting him of raping his 14-year-old daughter.
 The penal code does not address spousal rape.

-In general, the government did not enforce domestic abuse laws effectively, and domestic abuse against women, including spousal abuse, remained a problem.
-For example, in February local and international media reported the case of Hind Albolooki, an Emirati woman who fled the UAE and attempted to claim asylum in Macedonia after allegedly receiving threats from family members for wanting a divorce from her abusive husband.
-Albolooki, who faced deportation after the asylum claim was denied, remained in an immigration detention center in Macedonia at year’s end while the European Court of Human Rights processed her case.
-There were reports employers raped or sexually assaulted foreign domestic workers.
-These cases rarely went to court, and those that did led to few convictions.
-In one such conviction in December 2018, a man was sentenced to a suspended three-month jail term and deportation after sexually assaulting two domestic workers.
+In general the government did not enforce domestic abuse laws effectively, and domestic abuse against women, including spousal abuse, remained a problem.
 In sharia courts, which are primarily responsible for civil matters between Muslims, the extremely high burden of proof for a rape case contributed to a low conviction rate.
 In addition, female victims of rape or other sexual crimes faced the possibility of prosecution for consensual sex outside marriage instead of receiving assistance from authorities.

 Female Genital Mutilation/Cutting (FGM/C): The law does not address FGM/C, although the Ministry of Health prohibits hospitals and clinics from performing the procedure.
 FGM/C is practiced by some tribal groups and was reportedly declining as a traditional custom, yet little information was available.
 Foreign residents from countries where FGM/C is prevalent undertook the practice.